petervandenabeele/ruby_peter_v/README.md

 SetOnceError: Value of foo was 1, trying to set it to 2
 ```

-### do_recursively(entry_or_collection, &block) on Object
+### entry_or_collection.each_recursively on Object

   Call the block on each entry that is given as entry, in a
-  collection, or in a collection in a collection to unrestricted
+  collection, or in a collection in a collection, etc. to
-  depth.
-This implementation only uses each and loops recursively,
+  unrestricted depth.
+This implementation only uses each and it
-  so it never instantiates an array or actual collection of all
+  loops recursively, so it never instantiates an array or actual
-  objects (this allows streaming, lazy evaluation, e.g. for looping
+  collection of all objects (this allows streaming, lazy evaluation,
-  over objects that are read from a file that is much larger than
+  e.g. for looping over objects that are read from a file that is
-  the memory size, needed for Big Data processing).

-  TODO: refactor to "entry_or_collection.each_recursively"
+  much larger than the memory size).

 ```
-2.0.0-p195 :021 > do_recursively([:a, [:b, [:c]]]) { |e| puts e.succ }
+2.0.0-p195 :021 > [:a, [:b, [:c]]].each_recursively{ |e| puts e.succ }
 b
 c
 d